-- •Not Reported (Indicates that are relevant to MHCFI, cases that are commercially confidential, and/or cases where MHCFI lacks relevant information at the moment and is committed to address this lack future reporting) - Partially Reported (Indicates cases where only part of the indicator may be relevant, and/or cases where MHCFI compiles some but not all relevant information and is working towards reporting fully on them in the future) - Fully Reported
+- Not Reported (Indicates that are relevant to MHCFI, cases that are commercially confidential, and/or cases where MHCFI lacks relevant information at the moment and is committed to address this lack future reporting) - Partially Reported (Indicates cases where only part of the indicator may be relevant, and/or cases where MHCFI compiles some but not all relevant information and is working towards reporting fully on them in the future) - Fully Reported

-Also see our Disclosure on Management Approach on page 11.
+Also see our Disclosure on Management Approach on page 13.

-STANDARD DISCLOSURES PART I: Profile Disclosures 1.
-Strategy and Analysis Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 1.1 Statement on Sustainability from the most senior decision- maker of the organization. • Pages 3 • 1.2 Description of key impacts, risks, and opportunities. • Pages: 3; and 11-14 • 2.
-Organization al Profile Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 2.1 Name of the organization. • Pages: 5 • 2.2 Primary brands, products, and/or services. • Pages: 5-8 • 2.3 Operational structure of the organization, including main divisions, operating companies, subsidiaries, and joint ventures. • Pages: 7 •
+STANDARD DISC STANDARD DISCLOSURES PART I: Profile Disclosures 1.
+Strategy and 1.
+Strategy and Analysis Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 1.1 Statement on Sustainability from the most senior decision-maker of the organization. • Pages 5 • 1.2 Description of key impacts, risks, and opportunities. • Pages: 5; and 11-13 • 2.
+Organization al Profile Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 2.1 Name of the organization. • Pages: 7 • 2.2 Primary brands, products, and/or services. • Pages: 7-9 • 2.3 Operational structure of the organization, including main divisions, operating companies, subsidiaries, and joint ventures. • Pages: 8-9 • 2.4 Location of organization>s headquarters. • Pages: 9 • 2.5 Number of countries where the organization operates, and names of countries with either major operations or that are specifically relevant to the sustainability issues covered in the report. • Pages: 7 •